 One thing I personally don’t like about the World Showcase is how the Starbucks is nowhere close.
 When there isn’t a Starbucks around we settle for Joffrey’s.
 Our experience is they make pretty good espresso based drinks, but not so good other drinks.
 We got the cold brew because it was huge and cheap (24 ounces for $3.50ish).
 The first alarming thing was how much ice they tried to put in it.
 Then they were going to put in sweetener, and then they were about to dump in a ton of CREAM!
 I got it modified with no sweetener, a little milk, and light ice and it just didn’t cut it.
 We never felt the pick me up that we need from our afternoon coffee.

 When we were done going around the World Showcase twice (we had popped out for a FastPass) it was dark.
 My husband suggested we walk around one more time in the dark to see all of the pavilions at night so we did.
 It was nice to see them all lit up for sure.

 There is just SO much to see at Epcot.
 We managed to time our day well and do all of the attractions (Spaceship Earth, Nemo & Friends, Living with the Land, Journey into Imagination with Figment, Mission: SPACE, Frozen Ever After, Gran Fiesta Tour) once and our two favourites (Soarin’ and Test Track) twice.

 Epcot really is an amazing park, and can be enjoyed by all ages.
-When we went with the kids, they loved going to the Kidcot Fun Stop stations, and they’ve changed them a bit so I can’t wait to go back (I know it’s a kid-free post, but we are still parents!).
+The Kidcot Fun Stop stations were a huge highlight for our kids and they’ve changed them a bit so I can’t wait to go back (I know it’s a kid-free post, but we are still parents!).